prachiagarwal5/Stock/README.md

 ### 1. 🔽 Download from NSE (Single Date)
 - Download market cap data from NSE for a specific date
+- Choose from dropdown or type any date (last 2 years available)
 - File saved as: `mcapDDMMYYYY.csv`
 - Automatic trading days only (no weekends/holidays)